christopherobin/mage/lib/modules/ident/engines/anonymous/Readme.md

 # Anonymous Ident Engine

-The anonymous ident engine is the default identification that was used on the dashboard before, it runs only in development mode and allow you to quickly login without any check.
+The anonymous ident engine is the default identification that was used on the dashboard before, it runs only in development mode and allows you to quickly login without any check.
 It also allows you to override the access level you are login with and force the actorId from the client.

 ## Configuration